William Wentworth: Self government

-Well before Wentworth led the creation of the first self-governing New South Wales constitution, he advocated for representative government in the colony.
-In his 1819 book, Wentworth wrote:Every community which has not a free government is devoid of that security of person and property which has been found to be the chief stimulus to individual exertion and the only basis on which social edifice can repose in a solid and durable tranquility.In April 1851, Wentworth established a committee to formulate a motion against the perceived inadequacies of the Australian Colonies Government Act.
+Wentworth was an enduring advocate for representative government.
+In his 1819 book, he wrote:Every community which has not a free government is devoid of that security of person and property which has been found to be the chief stimulus to individual exertion and the only basis on which social edifice can repose in a solid and durable tranquility.In April 1851, he established a committee to formulate a motion against the perceived inadequacies of the Australian Colonies Government Act.
 The "Declaration and Remonstrance" declared, among other things, that "the Imperial Parliament has not, nor of right ought to have any power to tax the people of this Colony," and that "plenary powers of legislation should be conferred upon and exercised by the Colonial Legislature ... [and] no bills should be reserved" for the Imperial Parliament unless they affected the Empire.
-Sir Henry Parkes later wrote of Wentworth that "His Declaration and Remonstrance is so important as one of the foundation-stones of the fabric of our constitutional liberties."
+Sir Henry Parkes later praised Wentworth for this: "His Declaration and Remonstrance is so important as one of the foundation-stones of the fabric of our constitutional liberties."